openskope/skope-elasticsearch/README.md

 * npm
 * Docker (with docker-compose)

+With `Node` and `npm` installed you can install the additional `npm` packages that are required by the tests:

+    $ npm install

+These packages will be installed to a `node_modules` directory at the top of your clone of the repo.

-The scripts and tests in this repo work are known to work correclty on recent versions of macOS, Wndows, and Ubuntu.
+Note that the scripts and tests in this repo work are known to work correctly on recent versions of macOS, Wndows, and Ubuntu.

 ### Starting the Elasticsearch cluster